Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Sparse LDL Factorization

 where $\B \ell_i$ is the $i$th column in the $\B L$ factor.
-The elimination width of a graph is the maximum value of any $\nnz(\B \ell_i)$ given by the best choice of elimination ordering in Cholesky of an SPD matrix~\cite{markov2008simulating,arnborg1985efficient,robertson1986graph,rose1970triangulated}, assuming the nonzeros are arbitrary (no zeros arise as a result of cancellation).
-The elimination width of the graph is equal to the treewidth of a graph~\cite{markov2008simulating,rose1970triangulated}, $\tw(G)$.
-Alternatively, $\tw(G)$ may be defined based on tree decompositions of $G$.
-A tree decomposition of $G$ specifies a set of bags (subsets of vertices of $G$) and a tree over these bags, such that \begin{enumerate} \item each vertex is assigned to at least one bag, \item the set of bags to which any vertex is assigned is connected in the tree, \item the end-points of any edge in $G$ are contained within some bag. \end{enumerate} The treewidth is the minimum among tree decompositions, of the maximum bag size in the decomposition, minus one.
-Hence, it is immediate that, given a sparse matrix and a tree decomposition of the associated graph $G$, the cost of Cholesky is $O(n\tw(G)^2)$.
+The elimination width of a graph is the maximum value of $\nnz(\B \ell_i)$ over the columns of the Cholesky factor obtained from a given elimination ordering, and the minimum possible elimination width equals the treewidth~\cite{markov2008simulating,arnborg1985efficient,robertson1986graph,rose1970triangulated}.
+Equivalently, $\tw(G)$ may be defined via tree decompositions of $G$~\cite{robertson1986graph}.
+A tree decomposition of $G$ specifies a set of bags (subsets of vertices of $G$) and a tree over these bags, such that \begin{enumerate} \item each vertex is assigned to at least one bag, \item the set of bags to which any vertex is assigned is connected in the tree, \item the end-points of any edge in $G$ are contained within some bag. \end{enumerate} The treewidth is the minimum, over tree decompositions, of the maximum bag size minus one.
+Given a tree decomposition of width $\tau$, the standard multifrontal viewpoint yields an $O(n\tau^2)$ Cholesky algorithm, and replacing the dense frontal updates by matrix multiplication gives the familiar $O(n\tau^{\omega-1})$ bound.